makrai/notes/qiu2003-pretrained-nlp-survey.md

 # 1 Intro

 * contributions of this survey can be summarized as follows:
-  1. Comprehensive review.
-We provide a comprehensive review of PTMs for NLP,
+  1. Comprehensive review of PTMs for NLP,
     * background knowledge, model architecture, pre-training tasks, various extensions, adaption approaches, and applications.
-We provide detailed
+We provide
     * descriptions of representative models, make the necessary comparison,
-  2. New taxonomy.
-We propose a taxonomy of PTMs for NLP, which categorizes
+  2. New taxonomy of PTMs for NLP, which categorizes
     1. type of word representation;
     1. architecture of PTMs;
     1. type of pre-training tasks;
     1. extensions for specific types of scenarios or inputs
   3. We collect ... open-source systems, paper lists, etc
   4. Future directions.
-We discuss and analyze the limitations of existing
+We discuss and analyze the limitations

 # 2 background concepts and commonly used notations of PTMs